Kidney, Bladder and Gallstones

 - High Ash Diets: Especially cheap animal diets

-- High Oxalic Food Diets: See High Oxalate List (link below)
+- High Oxalic Food Diets: See High Oxalate Foods List

 - Hypercalciuria: Absorptive hypercalciuria occurs when the body absorbs too much calcium from food and empties the extra calcium into the urine.
 This high level of calcium in the urine causes crystals of calcium oxalate or calcium phosphate to form in the kidneys or urinary tract.